Please call the MassGeneral Hospital for Children Access Center before completing our Pediatric or Adult Patient Information Forms.

 We recognize that our new appointment forms are long and time-consuming to complete, but they provide us with very important information to better care for you or your child.
 We appreciate you taking the time to carefully and thoroughly complete them.

-Since our new appointment forms are lengthy, please do not complete these forms until you have spoken with the Lurie Center New Appointment Coordinator.
+Since our new appointment forms are lengthy, please do not complete these forms until you have spoken with our Access Center.

 If your child is 13 or younger, please complete the Pediatric Patient Information Form (Word).

 If your child is age 14 or older, please complete the Transition/Adult Patient Information Form (Word).